 Many people who experience mental health difficulties, mental illness and/or problematic alcohol and other drug use have complex needs and require access to a wide range of services.

 While navigating different services can present significant challenges, people living in rural and remote Queensland face additional difficulties in accessing the services they need.

-One person, many stories: consumer experiences of service integration and referrals in far western Queensland, released in September 2018, reports the findings of a project that investigated how to improve the ability of people with a lived experience in far western Queensland to take up referrals to services.
+One person, many stories: consumer experiences of service integration and referrals in far western Queensland, released in September 2018, reports the findings of a project that investigated how to improve the take up of service referrals for people with lived experience in far western Queensland.

 Funded by the Commission and undertaken by the Institute for Social Science Research (The University of Queensland), the project aimed to:

 - identify the enablers and barriers to people taking up referrals between services

 - identify what individuals want with a focus on meeting their needs holistically,